CreativeCoding/course/docs/source/setup.rst

 2. Threading (I/O concurrency)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Threading enables concurrent processes (or the illusion of concurrency) in your code.
 For example analysing the sound input from the laptop's microphone AND displaying notes on a screen.
 There are 4 main libraries that support concurrency.
-Use this file to see examples of them in use:

-    | threading-examples.py

 + *trio* https://trio.readthedocs.io/en/stable/
 + *asyncio* https://docs.python.org/3/library/asyncio.html